mergeability/mergeable-readthedoc-dev/docs/usage.rst

 #.
 Commit and push the recipes to your repository at ``.github/mergeable.yml``

 .. note::
     You can also deploy to your own server.
-See :ref:`deployment`
+See :ref:`deploying`